How can you help decrease the number of scrap tires?

 Delaware produces over 750,000 scrap tires a year.
 How to keep them from fouling the environment is a serious consideration.
 Disposing of them without further environmental harm, such as air pollution from burning, is still another problem to contend with.

-Since 2002 the Department of Natural Resources and Environmental Control has worked toward eliminating the state’s scrap tire piles, and the Division of Air and Waste Management’s Solid and Hazardous Waste Management Branch now has a program for the cleanup of tire piles in existence before June 30, 2006 and comprising more than 100 tires.
+Since 2002, the Department of Natural Resources and Environmental Control (DNREC) has worked toward eliminating the state’s scrap tire piles, and the Division of Waste and Hazardous Substances (WHS) Solid and Hazardous Waste Management Section (SHWMS) now has a program for the cleanup of tire piles in existence before June 30, 2006 and comprising more than 100 tires.
 Many smaller tire piles are located on private land in rural areas.
 There also are scrap tire piles scattered throughout Delaware that DNREC doesn’t yet know about.

 Scrap tire piles present a number of environmental, health, and safety hazards to our communities.
 They are ideal breeding grounds for mosquitoes.
 A tire fire started by arson or a lightning strike could take days, even weeks, to extinguish because burning rubber is extremely difficult to extinguish.
 The smoke from a tire fire contains hazardous gases and the oily liquid runoff from the melted tires can pollute ground water.